tshingel/DataScienceProject/CodeBook.md

 - Collect all Users who like items from the given set of Likes and save them to a list of Users, say U_0.
-Take all those User's Likes and save them to a list of Like data, say B. For B, compute a similar list of Likes using the recommendation process 3.1.
+Take all those User's Likes and save them to a list of Like data, say B. For B, compute a similar list of Likes using the recommendation process explained in the previous paragraph.
 Assemble a new list of Likes containing B and similar Likes with high enough similarity scores.
 For this new list of Likes, collect all Users who like the items from the list and save them to a list, say U_1.

 - For every User in U_1, assemble a list of Users who like items from this User's item list.
 Compare this list of Users to U_0 using Jaccard index.
 Return a hash table with Users from